29jayachandran-hue/genai-image-captioning-blip/README.md

 To design and deploy a prototype application for image captioning by utilizing the BLIP image-captioning model and integrating it with the Gradio UI framework for user interaction and evaluation.

 ### PROBLEM STATEMENT:
+Develop a prototype image captioning application using the BLIP (Bootstrapping Language-Image Pre-training) model and Gradio framework that can automatically analyze an uploaded image and generate a meaningful text description.

 ### DESIGN STEPS: